fhiso/sources-and-citations/creators-name.md

 {.example} The *natural version* of the name of Sir George John Armytage, Bart., FSA, would normally be written "`George John Armytage`".
-However were one of Princess Michael of Kent's historical books being cited, the *bibliographical version* of her name might be given as "`Michael, of Kent, Princess`": simply putting "`Michael`" (or "`Marie`") would be ambiguous, and as a member of the British Royal
+However, were one of Princess Michael of Kent's historical books being cited, the *bibliographical version* of her name might be given as "`Michael, of Kent, Princess`": simply putting "`Michael`" (or "`Marie`") would be ambiguous, and as a member of the British Royal